tindyc/crypto_connect/testing.md

 ### Site Owner Goals

 *   As the site owner, I would like the site to be  the “go-to” platform for users to learn and discuss cryptocurrency.
     - The webiste provide a opportunity for individuals to network with other members online to learn and share their insights on cryptocurrency.
-Members are able to communciate via the chat app or share their thoughts by contributing to the blog posts.
+Members are able learn and communciate with each other via the chatroom or share their thoughts by contributing to the blog posts.

 *  As the site owner, I would like to create a community for users in the blockchain technology / crypto market.
     - Members are able to connect with each other on the website and communicate with each other via the chat app.